 Is Menopause The Only Reason For Night Sweats?

-Have you started having night sweats and think it's just part of what happens in peri/menopause?
-Though they are a common part of peri/menopause for many women, it's also important to know the other reasons you might be sweating at night.
+Have you started having night sweats and think it's just part of peri/menopause?
+Though they are a common peri/menopause symptom for many women, it's also important to know the other reasons you might be sweating at night.

 What causes night sweats?